Paris Motor Show 2016 preview

 In Paris Volkswagen will continue to show electric cars for a distant future, to undermine electric cars by stating that the technology isn’t ready yet, so the automaker can continue to sell polluting cars.

-For the near future Volkswagen has battery upgrades planed for its entire fleet.
+For the near future Volkswagen has battery upgrades planned for its entire fleet.
 In 2017 every Volkswagen plug-in car will have 37 Ah cells that replace 25-28 Ah cells that are currently used to make the battery packs.